- Elevation: 2,110 m (6,923 ft)

 - Finally, even if the whole trail to Irau summit is open, the hassles of getting a ‘permit’ to be allowed to continue to Gunung Irau are more than most visitors will be prepared to deal with.
 Perhaps this is what the authorities want.
 It is likely that many hikers continue to Irau without a permit because of this, which is more of a risk.
 Much better if you could simply pay a small fee at the Mossy Forest entrance rather than search for a forestry office in Tanah Rata and have a meeting about getting permission to hike for 2 kilometres and back.
 It is especially difficult for foreigners, who are immediately assumed to be less competent and more likely to be ordered to take an expensive guide with them on a regimented experience.
 This, sadly, seems to be the norm in Peninsular Malaysia.
 Why can’t they make the process simple?
 An online booking form would suffice but even that appears to be too difficult for the authorities to manage.

-In view of the above issues, an alternative, very different and more demanding approach from the northern road (1,400m) near Green View Garden via Gunung Pass (1,587m) and Gunung Yellow (1,667m) might be preferable, especially doing a full traverse by finishing at Mossy Forest.
+In view of the above issues, an alternative, very different and more demanding approach from the northern road (1,435m) near Green View Garden via Gunung Pass (1,587m) and Gunung Yellow (1,767m) is preferable for serious hikers, especially doing a full traverse by finishing at Mossy Forest.
 It would certainly be much quieter for the most part, far from the tourists, restaurants and weekend traffic jams of the Tanah Rata – Brinchang road, and is apparently doable in one long day or spread over two days with one night camping.
 It can also be combined with Gunung Suku (1,797m) to form what is known as the Trans Jerging (named after a local river) and is generally hiked in the order Suku – bonsai tree ridgeline viewpoint – Irau – Yellow – Pass because Suku offers some great views of the Titiwangsa range.

 Bagging report by Daniel Quinn (January 2019)